valhein256/dotfiles/README.md

 $ ./scripts/install_packages.py
 ```
 Make sure you have installed python3 and pip3.
-Todo:
-Use Homebrew to install zsh and git.

 ##### Error case
 If you encountered following problem when the script:./scripts/install_packages.py was running